-- 'Farewell to the working class'?
-Have changes in social structure caused a crisis for social democracy? - Is the Keynesian Welfare State over? - 'New Labour'.
+- Is the decline of the industrial working class what has led to the crisis of social democracy? - Is the Keynesian Welfare State no longer possible or desirable? - 'New Labour'.
 Was it New?
-Was it Labour? - Did New Labour solve the crisis of social democracy or did they end social democracy? - · What is the Third Way?
+Was it Labour? - Did New Labour solve the crisis of social democracy or did they end social democracy? - What is the Third Way?
 Where does it lead?

-WEEK 10 FUKUYAMA VERSUS CHAVEZ: HAS CAPITALISM WON THE BATTLE WITH SOCIALISM?
+WEEK 12 FUKUYAMA: HAS CAPITALISM WON THE BATTLE WITH SOCIALISM?

-For some, New Labour is just the final proof that socialism is now dead and that capitalism has won the battle and is the 'only game in town'.
-Fukuyama is the most famous, but certainly not only, commentator to talk of the victory of capitalist liberal democracy over its old ideological adversary.
-Drawing on 'end of history' ideas from those such as Hegel and Kojeve, Fukuyama says that capitalism has won the battle of ideas with socialism.
-The ideological debate is over.
+For some, New Labour is the final proof that socialism is now dead, and that capitalism has won the battle and is the 'only game in town'.
+Fukuyama is the most famous, but not only, commentator to talk of the victory of capitalist liberal democracy over its old ideological adversary.
+Drawing on 'end of history' concepts from those such as Hegel and Kojeve, Fukuyama says that capitalism has won the battle of ideas with socialism.
 Capitalism and liberal democracy are the new hegemony.

 Both fascism and communism are seen to have been defeated in the 20th century.
-In the West, class inequality as a problem is also over - inequalities in opportunities are not to do with capitalism but to do with residues from the past, e.g. racism is to do with the legacy of slavery not capitalism.
+In the West, class inequality as a problem is also over - inequalities in opportunities are not to do with capitalism but residues from the past, e.g. racism is to do with the legacy of slavery not capitalism.
 Left parties are in decline and conservatives dominant.
 China and the rest of Asia are accepting capitalist and liberal principles.
-All this is primarily a victory of ideology.
 Liberalism is a long way from being realised materially in many places.
 But it has won ideologically.
 There are no alternative ideologies with visions of alternative economic and political systems.
 Islamic fundamentalism has little appeal beyond Muslim states while nationalism does not itself go against capitalism.
 Continuing international conflicts are between states still locked into history and those at the end of history - eg the Gulf War and Kosovo.
 There are no ideological grounds for major conflicts between nations.
 The struggle between opposing systems is no longer the determining tendency of the present-day era.
 The end of history means the end of ideologies.
 Economics, not politics, is the preoccupation.
 Problems are technical and not the stuff of heroic dreams.
 We face centuries of boredom.

-Of course there are criticisms of Fukuyama.
+There are criticisms of Fukuyama.
 The future is unpredictable and societies have always been plagued by clashes between warring values.
 Capitalism may now be dominant but there are new contests between different forms of capitalism.
 Fukuyama assumes that market economies and liberal democracy go together.
 Yet this has not always been the case.
 Is his thesis truer of capitalism's spread than liberal democracy's?
 The former seems more popular than the latter.

 Furthermore, does the financial crisis show that capitalism is fatally flawed?
 A small crisis in one section of the US mortgage market seems to be able to create huge negative repercussions across the globe.
 What would a more serious shock do?
-And there are those who argue that socialism is far from dead, for instance, Chavez with his advocacy of a 21st century socialism in his own country but also more internationally.
+And there are those who argue that socialism is far from dead, for instance, Chavistas with their advocacy of a 21st century socialism nationally but also more internationally.
 Fukuyama himself has addressed Chavez's attempt to revive socialism.